MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-python.md

 # dev: viananth
 ---

-# Use API version profiles with Python in Azure Stack
+# Use API version profiles with Python in Azure Stack Hub

-*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*
+*Applies to: Azure Stack Hub integrated systems and Azure Stack Development Kit*

-The Python SDK supports API version profiles to target different cloud platforms, such as Azure Stack and global Azure.
+The Python SDK supports API version profiles to target different cloud platforms, such as Azure Stack Hub and global Azure.
 Use API profiles in creating solutions for a hybrid cloud.

 The instructions in this article require a Microsoft Azure subscription.
 If you don't have one, you can get a [free trial account](https://go.microsoft.com/fwlink/?LinkId=330212).